Baidi96/AI-agent-for-Light-Rider/README.md

 *Authors: Di Bai, Yipeng He, Wantong Jiang*

-This is our final project for CS221 AI Fall 2018 at Stanford.
+This is our final project for CS221 Fall 2018.

 In this project, we implemented an AI agent for game Light Rider.
 The game is originally provided by [Riddles.io](https://playground.riddles.io/competitions/light-riders).